-The ASUS Z97-Pro has a total of six SATA III and a SATA Express ports.
-As mentioned in our previous review, the SATA Express ports runs on 10Gb/s with SATA Express devices but up until now we hasn’t seen any SATA Express devices in our local market yet.
+The ASUS Z97-Pro has a total of six SATA III and SATA Express ports.
+As mentioned in our previous review, the SATA Express ports runs on 10Gb/s with SATA Express devices but up until now we haven’t seen any SATA Express devices in our local market yet.

-While SATA Express devices isn’t something common you can find locally, unlike M.2 SSD with a higher availability and it runs at the same speed as the SATA Express (10Gb/s).
+While SATA Express devices aren’t something common you can find locally, unlike M.2 SSD with higher availability and it runs at the same speed as the SATA Express (10Gb/s).

 EPU: Flicking this switch will enable the EPU power saving mode automatically by lowering power consumption level of the current system.

 The TPU processing unit is the key behind the system auto overclocking features.